Electronic Data Collection (EDC) | Participant (EDC) | Genetic Variants | Big Data | AI | The CRID | Proof | Charts | ETL

 AI tools are computer applications that combine software and specialized information to imitate expert human reasoning and advice.

-Expert systems can be used to help with decision-making and solve complex problems in medical research.
+Expert systems can be used to help with decision-making and solve complex problems in academic research.

 The intelligent knowledge base (KB) editor allows you to define and store complex structured and unstructured information about a specific area of knowledge, called a knowledge domain.